huy/browser_programming/README.markdown

 (e.g. gmail, google app), in which single button click or hover mouse  would not result in sending a request to a server and waiting for response.

-Javascript MVC frameworksi(e.g. Backbone, AngularJS, Ember.js) are born to address the chanlenge of developing complex browser based Javascript application.
+Javascript MVC framework (e.g. Backbone, AngularJS, Ember.js) are born to address the chanlenge of developing complex browser based Javascript application.

 ### Backbone